shelleyolivia/learn-tutorials/mirror/00-mirror-intro.md

 {% label %}
 Figure 1: “I do not believe it to be a matter of hope, it is simply a matter of time.”

-## Tutorial Structure
+## Tutorial Structure 🧱

 The tutorial is structured as a set of steps that break down the development process into specific work blocks on each part of the stack.
 Each step discusses key concepts and mental models that create the necessary context for you to better understand what we're building and why.
 Think of this as the **warm up**.

-After the warm up, we provide a step-by-step implementation of the functionality including a code snippet of the full solution.
+After the warm up we provide a step-by-step implementation of the functionality, including a code snippet of the full solution.
 While the warm up served to build context, this part serves to guide you through the logic of the **implementation** and helps scaffold your mental model for the feature.

 Finally, we **challenge** you to implement the feature on your own by providing just enough instructions.
 This allows you to exercise [active recall](https://en.wikipedia.org/wiki/Active_recall) and increases your ability to make connections.

-## Blog Preview
+## Blog Preview 🖥

 By the time you're done, you'll have a blog similar to [Mirror.xyz](https://mirror.xyz/).
 Users will be able to write posts, publish them, mint NFTs for each post, and transfer those NFTs to other public addresses.

 The posts will be saved on [Arweave](https://www.arweave.org/), a decentralized storage solution for immutable data storage, and the NFTs will be [ERC-721](https://eips.ethereum.org/EIPS/eip-721) tokens on [Polygon](https://polygon.technology/), a protocol for scalable Ethereum dApps.

 Step 1 will walk you through some basic set up and configuration.
-This will include cloning a template repo so you don't have to write code you're already familiar with (i.e. NextJS).
+This will include cloning a template repo, so you don't have to write code you're already familiar with (i.e. NextJS).
 It will also include setting up a few environment variables you'll need in later steps.

 In Step 2, we'll introduce the [ethers.js](https://docs.ethers.io/) library and learn how to a user's MetaMask wallet to the dApp.